grebeard/lf-howto/README.md

 # How to move from ranger to lf

 tldr;
 Moving from ranger to the more modern terminal file manager lf requires some configuration steps if you wish for similar behavior.
-This page explains how this can be achived.
-This repo contains the configuration file that implement a more ranger like behavior in lf.
+This page explains how this can be achived and provides example configuration files that implement a more ranger like behavior in lf.

 ## Why? ##